Urielable/parser/README.md

 You can view api docs in the [wiki](https://github.com/Urielable/parser/wiki).

-You can use this Postman collection [Insomnia collection](https://github.com/Urielable/kindergarten_api/blob/master/Insomnia_2020-04-28.json).
+You can use this Postman collection [Postman collection](https://www.getpostman.com/collections/2795bb25d553385d8005).

 ### TO-DO